Technology

 Smart Cleaning: Cleaning Industry Transformation

-Cleaning technology innovations are already appearing.
-Companies old and new are launching solutions that are driving cleaning industry transformation.
-In the coming years, the use of robotics, machine-to-machine learning, artificial intelligence, vision technologies and the IoT will drive digitalization in cleaning.
-While COVID-19 may have been the catalyst for this wave of cleaning industry transformation, it is likely to last.
-As technology drives improved efficiency and cost reduction, companies will look to use manual labour less and make smarter decisions about how, where and when to deploy machines.
+The first wave of cleaning technology is already here.
+Established players and newcomers alike are shipping solutions that push the industry forward.
+Over the next few years, robotics, machine-to-machine learning, artificial intelligence, vision technologies and the IoT will carry digitalization deeper into cleaning.
+COVID-19 may have been the catalyst, but the shift will outlast the crisis.
+As the technology delivers efficiency and lower costs, companies will rely less on manual labour and make smarter calls about how, where and when to deploy machines.

 Key Takeaways